corefan/xenko-docs/en/manual/graphics/textures/index.md

 | Property | Description
 |----------|---------
-| Invert Y | If selected, positive Y-component (green) face up in tangent space.
-This option depends on the tools you use to create normal maps
+| Invert Y | Have positive Y-component (green) face up in tangent space.
+This depends on the tools you use to create normal maps

 For more information about normal maps, see the [Normal maps](normal-maps.md) page.